-Port Gardner is a parent partnership program for families who wish to participate in homeschooling.
+Port Gardner is a parent partnership program for families who are enrolled in Everett Public Schools and have a written student learning plan that includes site-based and remote classes overseen by a certificated teacher.
 Port Gardner partners with parents of students in kindergarten through twelfth grade to provide the best educational plan for each individual student, and provide families with professional consultation, guidance and curriculum resources.
 The program is located just west of Sequoia High School on Rucker Avenue and 35th.
 For more information, contact Port Gardner Parent Partnership at 425-385-5150 or visit the district's website www.everettsd.org/Page/9139.